harrycresswell/harry/content/writing/instagram-hugo-website.md

 First you’ll need to follow [the getting started docs](https://profilepageimages.usecue.com/getting-started) to sign up for a PPI Loader account.

 During this process you’ll need to grant PPI permission to access your Instagram account.
-PPI Loader has [a stringent approach to privacy](https://profilepageimages.usecue.com/privacy) which should satisfy most, however if you’re concerned about sharing your data then make sure you do your own due diligence before using the PPI service.
+PPI Loader has [a stringent approach to privacy](https://profilepageimages.usecue.com/privacy) which should satisfy most, however if you’re concerned about sharing your data then make sure you do your own due diligence before using PPI Loader.

-Assuming you’re happy to share your data, you’ve signed up and granted access to your Instagram account, you’ll now be able to find all your images hosted on the PPI Loader servers and accessible via the following link:
+Assuming you’re happy to share your data wih PPI Loader – you’ve signed up and granted access to your Instagram account – you’ll now be able to find all your images hosted on the PPI Loader servers and accessible via the following link:

 ```
 https://profilepageimages.usecue.com/images/[YOUR_USERNAME]/